couchbaselabs/sdk-rfcs/rfc/0084-app-service-level-telemetry.md

   `sdk_{service}_retrieval_duration_seconds` prefix describes particular metric of the service.
 There are two special metrics associated with each histogram:
   `_sum` and `_count` that represent the overall sum of all buckets, and total number of the points in the histogram.
+The `_sum` value should be a total sum of the points in seconds represented so that it could be parsed with Go's `ParseFloat()`[1][text-exposition-format].
 * `le="0.001"` label is the upper bound of the bucket.
 All SDK must use hard coded buckets to allow easy aggregation.
 The value would fall into all buckets where upper bound is higher.
 The following buckets should be used